Development Documentation (main branch) - For stable release docs, see docs.rs/eidetica

 • instance - Instance handle for storage and coordination

-• root_id - The root entry ID of the existing database to open
+• root_id - The root entry ID of the database to open

 §Example